networktester7/android-app/readme2.md

 The current goal is to add multi factor authentication, and task schedulers.
 Multi factor authentication is especially important because the data stored within the app is highly sensitive , and unauthorized mofification would be disasterous.
 Additionally, HTTPS integration is curcial, as the login information must be transmitted securely, and be free of tampering.

 The FrankLabs, Inc. inventory app requires automatic refreshing of the inventory database, without user initiation, to ensure heart valve availability is accurate in real-time.
 WorkManager, as a task scheduling API, will allow the app to prioritize the background task of database refreshing.

+Location-based services (LBS) will not be used in the FrankLabs, Inc inventory app.
+The app is streamlined to meet the specific needs of the sales force, in the most efficient and effective way possible.
+LBS is an extraneous feature, which may slow down the app’s functionality and possibly increase expose to security breaches.

 ## **Future Updates:**